Hnnx/homeworkCSharp2020/README.md

-# homeworkCSharp2020
-Refreshing C Sharp skills, let's do this >:O
+Refreshing C Sharp skills, let's do this :hamster:

-Converting all homework assignments from Java to C#
+Converting all Java homework assignments from to C#
-# OPIS NALOG:
+# OPIS NALOG: /play trombone

 >Naloga 1
 ```